About UCI Health

 Potential Impact of Scaling Back the 340B Program

-UCI Health is a self-supporting institution that receives no operating funds from the state of California or the University of California system.
-It relies heavily on federally funded Medicaid DSH dollars and drug manufacturers 340B discounts to treat low-income, underserved patients suffering from the most acute medical conditions, regardless of their ability to pay.
+UCI Health operates as a self-sustaining institution and does not receive any operational funding from the state of California or the University of California system.
+Its primary sources of support are federally funded Medicaid DSH (Disproportionate Share Hospital) dollars and discounts obtained from drug manufacturers through the 340B program.
+These critical funds enable UCI Health to provide essential medical care to low-income and underserved patients facing severe medical conditions, regardless of their financial means.